docxology/p3if/docs/p3if_paste.md

 field, often in combination with other results from similar studies, until the conclusions drawn from the evidence appear to be settled.
-The results must then be disseminated through peer-reviewed publications and presentations, a process which provides something of a “stamp of approval” on the data and its interpretation, indicating that healthcare professionals are generally able to rely on the findings for their clinical and public health decision-making.
+The results must then be disseminated through peer-reviewed publications and presentations, a process which provides something of a "stamp of approval" on the data and its interpretation, indicating that healthcare professionals are generally able to rely on the findings for their clinical and public health decision-making.
 And finally, when the evidence has been successfully used for some time, those decisions often become formalized into clinical guidelines.